 Through the heart of this wilderness runs Kings Canyon at depths virtually unparalleled, prompting Muir to dub it “a rival to Yosemite.”
 It is cut by the Wild and Scenic South and Middle Forks of the Kings River, which flow out of the park to meet with the Wild and Scenic North Fork of the Kings River.

 The Sequoia-Kings Canyon and John Krebs Wildernesses encompass 93% of Sequoia and Kings Canyon National Parks.
 While many hikers enter the wilderness from the east side (along Hwy 395) crossing through the John Muir Wilderness, most visitors enter from the west using Hwy 180, 198, and 245.
 The parks maintain over 800 miles of trails.
 See the sidebar links for directions and public transportation options.

 Quotas limit the number of people entering each trailhead on a given day.
-To insure you've got a space, you can reserve a permit in advance from the National Park Service for trips between mid-May and September.
-Reservations can be made between March 1st and 3 weeks before the start of your intended trip.
+To insure you’ve got a space, you can reserve a permit in advance from the National Park Service for trips between mid-May and September.
+Reservations can be made between March 1st and two weeks before the start of your intended trip.
 All reservation requests must be faxed or mailed in (see sidebar for additional info).

 MAXIMUM GROUP SIZE